awsdocs/aws-codestar-user-guide/doc_source/templates.md

   Choose this template if you want a project for an HTML website\.
 The AWS CodeStar project templates in this category support development in HTML5\.
 + **Alexa skill: **

-  Choose this template if you want a project for an AWS Lambda function based on an Alexa skills blueprint for Amazon Alexa\.
-When you configure your skill in the Alexa Developer Portal, the function returns an Amazon Resource Name \(ARN\) that you can use as a service endpoint\.
-For more information, see [Creating an AWS Lambda Function for a Custom Skill](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html)\.
+  Choose this template if you want a project for an Alexa skill with an AWS Lambda function\.
+When you create the skill project, CodeStar returns an Amazon Resource Name \(ARN\) that you can use as a service endpoint\.
+For more information, see [Host a Custom Skill as an AWS Lambda Function](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html)\.
 **Note**
 Lambda functions for Alexa skills are supported in the US East \(N\.
-Virginia\), EU \(Ireland\), and Canada \(Central\) Regions only\.
+Virginia\), US West \(Oregon\), EU \(Ireland\), and Asia Pacific \(Tokyo\) regions only\.
 + **Config rule:**

    Choose this template if you want a project for an AWS Config rule that lets you automate rules across AWS resources in your account\.
 The function returns an ARN that you can use as a service endpoint for your rule\.